 Er, not quite.
 There’s also the little matter of your vows.

-Oh my God.
-Do we need to write the vows ourselves?
+What? *gulp* Do we need to write the vows ourselves?

 Well ideally, yes.
 These are the heart of the ceremony after all.

 However, if you are the sort of couple who throws up in their mouths at the very thought of saying stuff (especially heartfelt stuff) in front of everyone, we have options.
 There is no rule that says you have to have vows at all, and there are ways of saying vows that are much less stressful than you might think.
 I can fill you in on any of this.
 The important thing is – don’t panic!

 If you’re up for saying vows, I can help you as much or as little as you’d like.
 I have a comprehensive vow writing guide to help you, and I can also hold your hand through the whole process (not literally of course, as that wouldn’t really help at all when you’re writing…) I’ve also got lots of ideas up my sleeve to make your vows very ‘you’ and not at all formulaic.